chileluk/kd_final_project/README.md

 3. Create a repository in GraphDB and call it `ent_ontology`.

 4. Make this repository as your default repository in GraphDB.
 After following these steps you do not need to configure repository URL since it will automatically be set as `http://localhost:7200/repositories/ent_ontology` and it will be accessesed by the application.
-In case if you run into a problem or if your triplestore have a different IP address than your local machine you will need to configure the `localEndpoint` into the exact urlof your repository.
+In case if you run into a problem or if your triplestore have a different IP address than your local machine you will need to configure the `localEndpoint` into the exact url of your repository.
 This should be done in the following step.

     * Open `index.js` file.